paper-trail-gem/paper_trail/README.md

 # {}
 ```

-The `object_changes` are only stored for creation and updates, not when an
+Prior to 10.0.0, the `object_changes` were only stored for create and update
-object is destroyed.
+events.
+As of 10.0.0, they are stored for all three events.

 Please be aware that PaperTrail doesn't use diffs internally.
 When I designed
 PaperTrail I wanted simplicity and robustness so I decided to make each version